 Discuss the combinatorics of external angles, kneading sequences, and

 internal addresses.
-Illustrate the Spider Algorithm.
+Illustrate the Spider Algorithm and Thurston Algorithm.

 Find centers and Misiurewicz points in the parameter plane, or

 periodic and preperiodic points in the dynamic plane.